ousttrue/UniGLTF/README.md

 ## Usage

-* drop gltf folder or glb file int Assets folder
+* drop gltf folder or glb file into Assets folder

 or